samriddhi20s/Bootcamp-Samriddhi/Python-basics/Data Structures/readme.md

 - Create a `TransportNetwork` class that integrates all previous data structures.
 - Implement methods to add routes, update schedules, and add passengers.

-This project provides practical experience with Python's core data structures while modeling a real-world system.
+This provides practical experience with Python's core data structures while modeling a real-world system.